 Current Advocacy Campaigns

-Montana Food Bank Network advocates at both state and federal levels to protect and strengthen the public nutrition programs, and address root causes of hunger.
+Montana Food Bank Network advocates at state and federal levels to protect and strengthen public nutrition programs and address root causes of hunger.

-Although the fate of this bill is uncertain, MFBN will continue to advocate for the child nutrition priorities listed below:
+MFBN continues to advocate for the child nutrition priorities listed below:

 - Connect more kids to free school meals by strengthening the Community Eligibility Provision.

 - Close the child summer hunger gap by implementing Summer EBT nationwide.

 - Permanently expand the Child Tax Credit (CTC).
 When it was expanded during 2021, the credit reduced monthly child poverty by close to 30%.
 Learn more here.